-Whereas rough sleeping the most visible form of homelessness it only makes up a small proportion of homelessness, the majority of homelessness is 'hidden'.
+Whereas rough sleeping the most visible form of homelessness, is estimated to make up a small proportion of homelessness, the majority of homelessness is 'hidden'.
 It includes those in supported accommodation for the homeless, rooming houses, sleeping in cars, severely overcrowded dwellings, couch-surfing or staying in other temporary types of accommodation.

-The 2021 Inquiry into Homelessness in Australia highlighted that homelessness can have a profound and long-term impact on a person's safety and security.
-Research shows that compared to the general population, people who are homeless experience significantly higher rates of death, disability, mental health conditions and chronic illness and are 13 times more likely to have experienced violence and 47 times more likely to have been victims of theft.
-19 Visible homelessness can also contribute to broader community perceptions of safety in public spaces.
+The 2021 Inquiry into Homelessness in Australia highlighted that homelessness can have a profound and long-term impact on a person's safety and security, physical and mental health, on their connection to the community and on their ability to thrive in school or in the workplace.
+Research shows that compared to the general population, people who are homeless experience significantly higher rates of death, disability, mental health conditions and chronic illness and are 13 times more likely to have experienced violence and 47 times more likely to have been victims of theft.19

 The ABS Census 2021 shows that in Australia the rates of homelessness are higher for males (55.9%), but 81.7% of the increase of people experiencing homelessness since the last Census were females.
-Data from the Australian Institute of Health and Welfare shows that the top three reasons for people seeking homelessness assistance in Victoria in 2021-22 as being financial difficulties, family and domestic violence and housing crisis.
+Data from the Australian Institute of Health and Welfare shows that the top three reasons for people seeking homelessness assistance in Victoria in 2021-22 as being: financial difficulties; family and domestic violence; and housing crisis.

-A 'one size fits all' solution won't solve this issue and requires tailored solutions, including increased access to social and affordable housing and a more effective homelessness service system.
+This means a 'one size fits all' solution won't solve this issue and requires tailored solutions, including increased access to social and affordable housing and a more effective homelessness service system.